StackVista/stackstate-docs/configure/health/send-health-data/transactional_increments.md

+## Overview

+This page described the exact json messages that can be sent for the transactional increments consistency model for the health synchronization.

 ## JSON property: "health"

 Health can be sent to the StackState Receiver API using the `"health"` property of the [common JSON object](../send-health-data.md#common-json-object).